MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-run-mps-and-mrp.md

 ms.search.form: 99000852, 99000860
 ms.date: 06/22/2021
 ms.author: edupont
-ms.openlocfilehash: b8a9f648030e0a307ccd1a086c681ba8492cf357
+ms.openlocfilehash: 35263f54400865c88694a483bda195957a8f8db4
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
+ms.sourcegitcommit: 55f42d2407e109b4924218cb22129467b53deb08
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
+ms.lasthandoff: 04/08/2022
-ms.locfileid: "8516682"
+ms.locfileid: "8557265"
 ---
 # <a name="run-full-planning-mps-or-mrp"></a>Run Full Planning, MPS, or MRP

 The terms "running the planning worksheet" or "running MRP" refer to the calculation of the master production schedule and material requirements based on actual and forecasted demand.
-The planning system can calculate either Master Planning Schedule (MPS) or Material Requirements Planning (MRP) on request, or it can calculate both at the same time.
+The planning system can calculate either Master Production Schedule (MPS) or Material Requirements Planning (MRP) on request, or it can calculate both at the same time.

 -   MPS is the calculation of a master production schedule based on actual demand and the demand forecast.
 The MPS calculation is used for end items that have a forecast or a sales order line.
 These items are called MPS items and are identified dynamically when the calculation starts.
 -   MRP is the calculation of material requirements based on actual demand for components and the demand forecast on the component level.
 MRP is calculated only for items that are not MPS items.
 The purpose of MRP is to provide time-phased formal plans, by item, to supply the appropriate item, at the appropriate time, in the appropriate location, in the appropriate quantity.